 From early Summer until mid Autumn (basically until the first frosts) we have a surplus of edible flowers which you can fresh buy from us – to pick up from us in Saintfield.

-A seasonal selection costs £7 for a punnet of 30-50 flowers – The best in the garden that day.
+A seasonal selection costs £5 for a punnet of 30-50 flowers (or £7 out of peak-season) – The best in the garden that day.

 To order, please email us on email@example.com with the date you want to pick up and the number of punnets you would like.